-Some commonly used linear data structures are arrays, linked lists, stacks and queues.
-An arrays is a collection of data elements where each element could be identified using an index.
-A linked list is a sequence of nodes, where each node is made up of a data element and a reference to the next node in the sequence.
-A stack is actually a list where data elements can only be added or removed from the top of the list.
-A queue is also a list, where data elements can be added from one end of the list and removed from the other end of the list.
+Some commonly used linear data structures are arrays, linked lists, stacks, and queues.
+Firstly, an array is a collection of data elements of the same type.
+The index helps to identify each element in the array.
+Secondly, a linked list is a sequence of nodes, where each node is made up of a data element and a reference to the next node in the sequence.
+Thirdly, a stack is also a linear data structure.
+It is only possible to add or remove data elements from the top of the list.
+Fourthly, a queue is also a list.
+It allows to add data elements from one end of the list and to remove from the other end of the list.

-Data structures like multidimensional arrays, trees and graphs are some examples of widely used nonlinear data structures.
-Firstly, a tree is a data structure that is made up of a set of linked nodes, which can be used to represent a hierarchical relationship among data elements.
-A graph is a data structure that is made up of a finite set of edges and vertices.
-Edges represent connections or relationships among vertices that stores data elements.
+Data structures like trees and graphs are some examples of nonlinear data structures.
+Firstly, a tree is a data structure that is made up of a set of linked nodes.
+It allows representing a hierarchical relationship among data elements.
+Secondly, a graph is a data structure that is made up of a finite set of edges and vertices.
+The vertices stored data elements and edges represent the connections or relationships among the vertices.

-Difference between Linear and Nonlinear Data Structures
+What is the Difference Between Linear and Nonlinear Data Structures?